-Rectal microbicides research is in the early phase of clinical development due in part to scientific challenges related to the biology of the rectum, and cultural reluctance to address anal sex.
-Three Phase I trials evaluating the rectal safety of microbicides have been completed to date.
+Rectal microbicides research is in earlier phases of clinical development due in part to scientific challenges related to the biology of the rectum, and cultural reluctance to address anal sex.
+Several Phase I trials and one Phase II trial evaluating the rectal safety of microbicides have been completed to date.

-Completed, Current, and Planned Clinical Trials of Potential Rectal Microbicides
+Completed and Current Clinical Trials of Potential Rectal Microbicides

 · MTN-017 – A Phase II rectal safety and adherence study of reformulated version of tenofovir gel used daily and before and after sex, and oral Truvada.
-The study will include approximately 186 men who have sex with men and transgender women who will follow each of the three study regimens for eight weeks, with a weeklong break between study periods when no product will be used.
-The study will be conducted by the MTN at sites in Peru, South Africa, Thailand and the U.S., including Puerto Rico.
+The study, which enrolled 195 MSM and transgender women, found the gel was safe and most acceptable to participants when used before and after sex compared to daily use.
+The study was conducted by the MTN at sites in Peru, South Africa, Thailand and the U.S., including Puerto Rico.